A Texas woman brutally beat her goddaughter to death and claimed the child's injuries were due to insect bites.

 According to prosecutors, Lott told investigators she had woken up that morning to find Landry in the living room naked.
 Alarmed, she instructed her 11-year-old son to call 911 while she performed CPR on the child.

 Investigators also spoke to the defendant’s son, who gave a contrasting account of what happened to the child.
 He told them he witnessed his mother punch Landry in the head multiple times.
-In addition, the boy also witnessed Lott choke, slap and kick the victim with multiple objects.
+The boy also witnessed Lott choke, slap and kick the victim with multiple objects.
 During the search of the premises, the 11-year-old boy showed investigators some of the objects his mother used to assault the child.
 Authorities found blood on some of the items.

 Lott’s defense lawyer Ryan Gertz argued his client was innocent and suggested the defendant’s son was the killer.
-In addition, Gertz showed the jury a video of the boy punching a pillow, hitting himself and putting his hands in his pants.
+Gertz showed the jury a video of the boy punching a pillow, hitting himself and putting his hands in his pants.
 Hence, he believed the boy was acting out what he did to Landry.

 The jury disagreed.